#1 - copy

 Look-at-the-Sholder

 You will catch better waves if you are constantly looking at the shoulder on which you want to surf.
-You want to be taking quick looks at it when you paddle for a wave when you turn around to paddle into it, and as you take off.
+You want to be taking quick looks at it when you paddle to a wave, when you turn around to paddle into it, and as you take off.

 You can practise paddling into waves with different angles according to the wave’s shape.
 Is it going to peel very fast?
 Give yourself an angle during your last few paddle strokes and drop the wave with an angle to fly down the line.
 Is the wave going to peel slowly?
 You might want to paddle straight and surf to the bottom of the wave, then carve in the direction you want to go to.
 This will give more time for the wave to take a better shape.